bitwarden/help/_articles/two-step-login/setup-two-step-login-fido.md

 1. Log in to your Bitwarden Vault (*Web Vault* or *Browser Extension*) and enter your Email Address and Master Password.

-   You will be prompted to insert your security key into your computer's USB port.
+   You will be prompted to insert your security key into your device's USB port.
 If it has a button, touch it.

    {% image two-step/u2f/fido2.png %}